EzgiSahan/SAFERIDE-BACKEND/README.md

 |DB_USER_PASSWORD                           | Database postgres username                | "postgres"                                            |
 |DB_NAME                           | Name of your database               | "safeRide"                                            |

+# Libraries
+### Sequelize
+We use Sequelize as an ORM to interact with the database.
+The models defined in the `models` folder correspond to the database tables.
+Update these models to match your application's data structure.

+### Next.js
+If you're looking for a frontend framework, consider using Next.js.
+It provides server-side rendering and routing capabilities, enhancing the user experience.
+Check out the Next.js documentation for more details.

+### Node.js
+This project is built using Node.js, a runtime environment for executing JavaScript code server-side.
+Make sure you have Node.js version 8.0.0 or later installed.

+For further information on using these libraries, refer to their respective documentation.

 # Pre-requisites
 - Install [Node.js](https://nodejs.org/en/) version 8.0.0